deepagents as an “agent harness”. It is the same core tool calling loop as other agent frameworks, but with built-in tools and capabilities.

 Conversation history summarization

 The harness automatically compresses old conversation history when token usage becomes excessive.
-Configuration:- Triggers at 170,000 tokens
+Configuration:- Triggers at 85% of the model’s

 - Older messages are summarized by the model